clearlinux/clear-linux-documentation/source/tutorials/openvino.rst

 ###########################

-This tutorial shows how to install OpenVINO™ on |CL-ATTR|, run an OpenVINO Sample Application for image classification, and run a benchmark_app for estimating inference performance---using Squeezenet 1.1.
+This tutorial shows how to install OpenVINO™ on |CL-ATTR|, run an OpenVINO sample application for image classification, and run a benchmark_app for estimating inference performance---using Squeezenet 1.1.

 .. contents::